aoddy/drug_allergic/README.md

 # License

 All information contained in this dataset is confidential and should not be shared outside of Chulalongkorn University's AI Academy staff and examinees.
+** I am not sharing the dataset but I need to share my python model.